 Himalayan Blue Poppy at Pennsylvania’s Longwood Gardens/Kari Wilner

-Years ago, in an effort to distract my middle-school aged daughters, I dragged them to an avant-garde exhibit at Washington, DC’s Hirshhorn Museum.
-The show was a one-color retrospective on the works of the French artist, Yves Klein (1928-1962) and it focused on the color blue; specifically, a supersaturated deep blue created by Klein that made you feel like you had been sucked out to sea and were drowning.
-Needless to say, it left an indelible impression on all of us.
+Years ago, in an effort to distract my preteen-aged daughters, I took them to an avant-garde exhibit at Washington, DC’s Hirshhorn Museum.
+The show was a one-color retrospective on the works of the French artist, Yves Klein (1928-1962) and it centered on the color blue.
+Specifically, it featured a supersaturated blue created by the artist that made you feel like you had been sucked out to sea and were drowning.
+Needless to say, it left an indelible impression on us all.

 “All colors are associated with concrete ideas whereas blue calls to mind first and foremost the sea and the sky, that which is the most abstract in tangible, visible Nature.”

 For Klein, blue was an open window that defined the very edges of our visible reality.
 Think about it – do the sea and sky have any detectable boundaries?
 In Klein’s view, blue distinguished what was visible while expressing what was not.

 To illustrate this idea, he worked with a chemist to develop his own brand of blue.
 Introduced in Milan in 1957, the new pigment took the world by storm.
 It came to be known as International Klein Blue (IKB).

 Klein was definitely on to something.
 Due to its shorter wavelengths, blue is, in fact, a harder color for the eye to see.
 Could this explain why it affects us in such a soothing way?